SadyhaMiren/raisinghumanityschild/meditations/*on-possession-and-objectification.md

 bodies are owned
 time is owned
 labor is owned
-attention is owned
+attention is owned.

 what can be possessed
-can be managed
+can be managed.
 what can be managed
-can be optimized
+can be optimized.
 what can be optimized
 will be exploited.